 and, on the Minister causing notice of the respective appointments to be published in the Gazette, the person appointed under this subsection is entitled to attend any meeting of the Commission at which the member to whom that person is the deputy is not present and, when so attending, has all the powers and duties of that member.

-(5) In the absence or incapacity of the chairperson, and of any deputy of the chairperson, the members of the Commission present at a meeting shall select one of their number to preside, and the person so selected has and may exercise all the powers of the chairperson whilst so presiding.
+(5) In the absence or incapacity of the chairperson, and of the deputy chairperson, the members of the Commission present at a meeting shall select one of their number to preside, and the person so selected has and may exercise all the powers of the chairperson whilst so presiding.

+(5A) Subject to this Act, the chairperson holds office for the period, not exceeding 5 years, specified in their instrument of appointment, and is eligible for reappointment.

-(6) Subject to this Act, a member other than the ex officio member shall hold office for such period not exceeding 3 years as is specified in the instrument of appointment, but is eligible for re-appointment.
+(6) Subject to this Act, a member appointed under subsection (1)(b) holds office for such period not exceeding 3 years as is specified in the instrument of appointment, but is eligible for re-appointment.

-(7) If at any time an appointed member ceases to hold office, a person who is at that time the deputy of that member shall until —
+(7) If at any time a member appointed under subsection (1)(b) ceases to hold office, a person who is at that time the deputy of that member shall until —

 (a) the vacancy in the office of that member is filled by the appointment of another member; or